lschwetlick/SceneWalk_Model/docs/docsource/sw_estimation.rst

 Estimation
 ==========
+This module wraps the call to PyDream.
+It unpacks parameter lists and generates the likelihood function.

-This module provides paralellization running multiple PyDream instances next to each other.
-Typically we use this for running one estimation for each subject to estimate separate parameters.
+``DREAM_vp_parallel`` provides paralellization running multiple PyDream instances next to each other using one Python call.
+The parallelization over subjects can be done either via this function or separated into different Python calls.

 The main interface function of interest is dream_estim_and_save.

 .. autofunction:: scenewalk.estimation.DREAM_param_estimation.dream_estim_and_save